-(f) The ratio of expenses to average net assets including fee waivers includes \$101,463 in voluntary advisory waivers representing (0.11)%.
+- (f) The ratio of expenses to average net assets including fee waivers includes \$101,463 in voluntary advisory fee waivers representing (0.11)%.
 For the period from January 3, 2023 to April 30, 2023, the Adviser voluntarily agreed to fully waive the management fee for the Fund.
-This voluntary waiver is not subject to recoupment.

-(g) Asset coverage ratio is calculated by subtracting the Fund's total liabilities (excluding the liquidation value of the Mandatorily Redeemable Preferred Stock including distributions payable on Mandatorily Redeemable Preferred Stock) from the Fund's total assets and dividing by the liquidation value of the Mandatorily Redeemable Preferred Stock.
+This voluntary waiver is not subject to recoupment. - (g) Calculated by subtracting the Fund's total liabilities (excluding the Line of Credit and accumulated unpaid interest on Line of Credit) from the Fund's total assets and dividing by the outstanding Line of Credit balance. - (h) Asset coverage ratio is calculated by subtracting the Fund's total liabilities (excluding the liquidation value of the Mandatorily Redeemable Preferred Stock including distributions payable on Mandatorily Redeemable Preferred Stock) from the Fund's total assets and dividing by the liquidation value of the Mandatorily Redeemable Preferred Stock.
 The asset coverage per share figure is expressed in terms of dollar amounts per share of outstanding Preferred Stock.